 - Determining lake ice-out: Help your students decide upon a local lake to monitor for the ice-out date.
 Hold a contest in your classroom for who can guess the correct date for this year's ice-out.
 Students can research past ice-out dates by contacting the lake association or searching online for ice-out dates of previous years to help them make an educated guess.
+The Maine Bureau of Parks and Lands has a good ice-out page with historical dates of ice-out for some lakes and other related information.
 Check back with your sources or monitor the status of the lake directly to determine the date of ice-out.
 The student that guesses closest to the exact date wins the classroom contest.
 When your class has agreed upon the date of ice-out.

 - Maine Volunteer Monitoring Program - A great site to send your own lakes ice out data and compare data from previous years.

 Tools needed: A hardwood stake 1x1 or 2x2 inch with a point on the end - 48 inches long (in southern Maine or areas with little or no snow you may be able to use a yard stick or ruler), hammer (optional), recording table/sheet.
 Thermometer in Fahrenheit (we recommend for safety that you do not use a mercury thermometer.)